 - The student has the responsibility to follow the clinical agency policy regarding an injury/exposure.

 - The student has the responsibility to protect patient/public safety.

 - Complete and submit the agency’s injury/exposure report form and the Boise State University Risk Management Report Form.
 A copy of both reports will be retained in the student’s file.

 - The student may be eligible for Workmen’s Compensation for treatment of the injury as determined by the Boise State Insurer.

 4.2 Faculty Responsibilities

-- The faculty member is to notify the Course Coordinator and Program Director of the incident within 24 hours of the occurrence.
+The faculty member is to notify the Course Coordinator and Clinical Placement Coordinator of the incident within 24 hours of the occurrence.